dc4eu/vc/internal/ui/upload_csv_templates/README.md

 ### Other rules/logic
 - **authentic_source_person_id, family_name, given_name and birth_date must be selected and combined exactly as in [file](https://github.com/dc4eu/vc/blob/main/users_paris.csv)**
-  - other values may be used BUT the identity then won't be found in any IdP in later stages.
+  - other values may be used BUT the identity then won't be found in an IdP in later stages.
-- all the ehic fields including social_security_pin is validated againt the rules in [schema](https://github.com/dc4eu/vc/blob/main/standards/schema_ehic.json)
+- all the ehic fields including social_security_pin is validated against the rules in [schema](https://github.com/dc4eu/vc/blob/main/standards/schema_ehic.json)
 - document_id must be unique together with authentic_source and document_type
 - document_version is always given the value "1.0.0"
 - collect.id is given the same value as document_id